 Digital EMA is the Entertainment Merchants Association's community of retailers, distributors, content creators, service & technology companies, and other stakeholders engaged in the commercial digital delivery of video and video game content to consumers through over-the-top Internet-based portals.

 Since its establishment, Digital EMA has worked through its committees and others in the industry to:

 - Publish a glossary of industry terminology and an online repository of research.

-- Develop common Metadata standards related to retail and digital distribution, and avails notification.
+- Develop common Metadata standards related to retail and digital distribution, avails notification and QC nomenclature.

 - Develop standard specifications for Mezzanine Files for digital audio-visual distribution.